nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

 > - `-out raja_private.pem` : Tells OpenSSL to save the generated private key into raja_private.pem

 > - `-pkeyopt rsa_keygen_bits:2048` : Sets the key size to 2048 bits, which is a strong and secure length for RSA

 ```bash
 openssl rsa -pubout -in raja_private.pem -out raja_public.pem
 ```
+> - `openssl rsa` : Tells OpenSSL you're working with an RSA key

+> - `-pubout` : Instructs OpenSSL to output the public key

+> = `-in raja_private.pem` : Specifies the input file, which is the private key

+> - `-out raja_public.pem` : Specifies the output file for the public key

  Here for [details](https://github.com/Ha1qal/Raja-Haiqal/blob/master/Cryptography-Class/Assessments/Lab%20Works/Lab%203/readme.md#commands-executed-1).